pfroud/window-blinds-auto-open-close/README.md

 The motor has a bolt hole circle which is **31 (thirty-one) millimeters** in diameter.

-Surely that's a mistake and it's actually 30 (thirty) mm...
-No, *it really is 31 (thirty-one) mm*.
+Surely that's a mistake and it's actually 30 (thirty) mm... no, it really is 31 (thirty-one) mm.

-Amazingly, 31mm is *normal* for this size of gearmotor.
+Amazingly, 31mm is normal for this size of gearmotor.
 The key is that the outside diameter of the gearbox is **37 (thirty-seven) millimeters**.

 Searching for "31mm gearmotor mount" returns a scattering of suitable mounting plates.
-Searching for "37mm gearmotor mount" returns tons of results.
+Searching for "37mm gearmotor mount" instead returns tons of results for what we want.

 I had such a hard time figuring this out that I am stealing pictures from the internet, editing them, and re-hosting them in this Git repository: